jeffreykegler/hoonlint/misc/whitespace.md

 so that there is a tie,
 the jogging body column is
-the body column of the lexically first jog to have its jog body at one of the most common columns.
+the body column of the lexically first jog to have its jog body start at one of the most common columns.
-If there are no aligned jogs in a jogging, the jogging body column is the body column of the first jog in the jogging.
+If there are no aligned jogs in a jogging, the jogging body column is the body column of the lexically first jog in the jogging.